janrau9/janrau9/README.md

   - Equipment Engineer at **Texas Instruments**.
     - Led conversion processes to enhance productivity.
     - Reduced downtime by repairing and maintaining test machines.
-  - Delivered a **car audio warning system project**, including PCB design and hardware integration, which received excellent customer feedback.
+  - Delivered a **car audio warning system project**, including PCB design and hardware integration.
 - 🌍 Currently based in **Finland**, actively seeking my first role in the industry here.

 ---